kmikes/compound_word_embeddings/README.md

 ------------
 It is important to note two things about LaDEC:
 1. Not all of the compound words included in the dataset have embeddings in GloVe, so these words must be filtered out before the data is run through any Neural Networks.
 2. Not all of the compounds in LaDEC are 'correct parses' of their constituent words.
-LaDEC, for example, includes the<br />word: 'wholesale' twice, once with constituents 'whole' and 'sale' and once with constituents 'wholes' and 'ales'.
+LaDEC, for example, includes the word: 'wholesale' twice, once with constituents 'whole' and 'sale' and once with constituents 'wholes' and 'ales'.
 To avoid this, all incorrect parses should also be filtered out.

 Tips for GloVe